Light54321/C-code/README.md

-This are the progrme i have done when I was in college.
+#code we are doing in class